VinceDiR/ukraine_etl_project/README.md

 - **Requests** for accessing the ACLED API Endpoint

 - **PySpark** for data munging and cleaning.
-Also Writing data to AWS S3.
+Also writing the data to AWS S3.

 - **AWS S3** for storing parquet files.